bluecanarybe/SubdomainEnum/README.md

 # Disclaimer

 My code probably sucks but it does the job for me.
-If you don't like it, go on.
+If you don't like it, go on or create a pull request.